microsoft/fluentui/packages/react-textarea/Spec.md

 The auto-resize feature is known to be unstable from v8 and tricky to implement.
 [As mentioned by ecraig12345](https://github.com/microsoft/fluentui/pull/21898#discussion_r816418917), we've been trying prioritize getting the components ready for production and may have to leave out some features for the initial version.

-As with most form controls, `TextArea` will have the `textarea` element as the primary slot (with a wrapper `root` element for styling).
-This means that `ref` will be passed directly to the `textarea` with its native props.
+`TextArea` will have a single root slot that will be `<textarea/>`.

-The design spec mentions a character count, error message, and label which will be left out for now.
+The design spec mentions a caracter count, error message, and label which will be left out for now.

 ## Structure